bernie-skipole/indipyclient/docs/source/usage/concept.rst

 Concept
 =======

-You may have Python programs reading or controlling external instruments, or GPIO pins or any form of data collection or control.

 The associated package 'indipydriver' can be used to take your data, organise it into a structure defined by the INDI protocol, and serve it on a port.

 The INDI protocol (Instrument Neutral Distributed Interface) specifies a limited number of ways the data can be presented, as switches, lights, text, numbers and BLOBs (Binary Large Objects), together with grouping and label values which may be useful to display the data.

-As the protocol contains the format of the data, a client could learn and present the controls when it connects.
-It could also be much simpler if it is written for a particular instrument, in which case the controls can be immediately set up, and present the data as it is received.

-This 'indipyclient' package is an INDI client.

-It provides a general purpose terminal client, which learns the devices and their controls.
-If using it for that purpose only, then simply run the program from the command line.

-It also contains classes which make the connection, decode the protocol, and present the data as class attributes, and have methods which can transmit data.
+This 'indipyclient' package contains classes which make the connection to the server, decode the protocol, and present the data as class attributes, and have methods which can transmit data.

 Note: other INDI servers and clients are available.
 See :ref:`references`.